NCAR/ccpp-doc/README.md

 git clone https://github.com/NCAR/ccpp-doc.git
 ```
 2. Build the HTML document.
-From the directory above source and build, the ccpp-doc project directory:
 ```
 cd ccpp-doc/CCPPtechnical
 make html
 ```
-This will generate a HTML files in ./build/html.
+This will generate a HTML files in *./build/html*.
 3. Build the PDF document.
 ```
 cd ccpp-doc/CCPPtechnical
 make latexpdf
 ```
-This will generate a PDF file ./build/latex/CCPPtechnical.pdf.
+This will generate a PDF file *./build/latex/CCPPtechnical.pdf*.